makinteract/p5js-wrapper/README.md

 // Sketch2
 let sketch2 = new p5((p) => {
   p.setup = () => {
-    // canvas size is specified in the CSS file (size of div #two) p.createCanvas(800, 600);
+    // You can also specify the canvas size in the CSS file (size of div #two) p.createCanvas(800, 600);
   };